-The environment comprises of all physical, social and cultural factors and conditions influencing the existence or the development of an organism.
+The environment comprises all physical, social, and cultural factors and conditions influencing the existence or the development of an organism.
 Pollution is the process of making the environment dirty by adding harmful substances to it.
 Due to indiscriminate industrialization, man has created a state of decadence.
-He has continuously tampered with nature, which has resulted in the threat to the sustenance of mankind.
+He has continuously tampered with nature, which has resulted in a threat to the sustenance of mankind.
 Although attempts have been made to resolve nature to its previous state of purity and serenity, the efforts have not been wholehearted.

 The Industrial Revolution led to a drastic escalation of the use of natural resources.
 Man exploited nature for its benefits, without any foresight as to what the implications of his actions would be.
 Indiscriminate industrialization has resulted in urban migration as the rural poor settled in cities could not accommodate the migrants.
 This has resulted in increased pressure on the available resources and further degradation of the environment.

 Thus, the soil is getting polluted day by day by hazardous material and micro-organisms, which enter the food chain.
 As a result, there are numerous health problems.
 Those bacteria, which are transmitted from air to soil infect man causing bacillary dysentery, cholera, and paratyphoid fever.
-Increased use of plastics, polythenes and other non-biodegradable products has led to the problem of their disposal.
+Increased use of plastics, polythenes, and other non-biodegradable products has led to the problem of their disposal.

 Also Read: World Environment Day June 5

 The Yamuna, when it enters Delhi through the Wazirabad barrage, is clean, but when it leaves Delhi, is a black, coagulated mixture of dirt, sewage, and industrial waste.
 As a result of the increased use of fertilizers, the river water, seas, and oceans have been contaminated with harmful pollutants.
 The harmful fertilizers and insecticides have seeped through the earth and polluted the groundwater.
-Oil slicks and pollution caused by the flow of industrial wastes, sewage and fertilizers have threatened the aquatic life.
-Polluted water supply in the cities results in every year in epidemics, like cholera, jaundice, and gastroenteritis.
+Oil slicks and pollution caused by the flow of industrial wastes, sewage, and fertilizers have threatened aquatic life.
+Polluted water supply in the cities results in the year in epidemics, like cholera, jaundice, and gastroenteritis.

 The Taj Mahal in Agra, one of the seven wonders of the world, is affected by the fumes emitted by the Mathura Refinery.
 Reports estimate that the monument would get defaced within a span of 20 years because of the harmful effluents of the refinery.
 Smog, a mixture of fog and smoke, hovering over the cities early in the morning, is also the result of air pollution.
-The spread of radioactive material in the air has increased as a result of the discovery of artificial radioactivity and technique of harnessing nuclear energy.
+The spread of radioactive material in the air has increased as a result of the discovery of artificial radioactivity and the technique of harnessing nuclear energy.
 This radioactive pollution may cause cancers. abnormal births and other health-related problems.

 It is very likely that climate change can slow down the pace of progress towards sustainable development either directly through increased exposure to adverse impact or indirectly through erosion of the capacity to adapt.
 The increase in pollution has resulted in global warming.
 The ice caps in the polar regions would melt and submerge the low-lying areas and islands.
 The depletion of the ozone layer could result in skin disease because of exposure to the ultraviolet rays of the sun.

-The modern world has new pollution to face, the noise pollution, caused by loudspeakers, aircraft, processions, and rallies.
+The modern world has a new pollution to face, the noise pollution, caused by loudspeakers, aircraft, processions, and rallies.
 Research has shown that noise pollution is capable of causing ulcers, abortions, cardiovascular diseases, and hypertension.
 The first and most important cause of pollution is the growing population.
-Another important factor is the rapid industrialization and haphazard urbanization.
+Another important factor is rapid industrialization and haphazard urbanization.
 With urbanization, people from the villages migrate to the cities in search of livelihood.
 As the cities are unable to provide shelter for all, they take refuge in slums.
 The appalling conditions of the slums stand testimony to the price man is paying for urbanization.

 Various operations were undertaken by the government, such as the ‘Clean Ganga Plan’.
 Nationwide water quality is monitored regularly under the National Water Quality Monitoring Programme (NWMP) through a network of water quality monitoring comprising 1245 stations in 27 states and six union territories.
-The monitoring network covers 695 monitoring stations on rivers, 86 monitoring stations on lakes, 9 monitoring station on tanks, 26 monitoring stations on ponds, 12 monitoring stations on creeks and 19 monitoring stations on canals.
-Water quality of 293 rivers in major, medium and minor basins is observed in the country.
+The monitoring network covers 695 monitoring stations on rivers, 86 monitoring stations on lakes, 9 monitoring stations on tanks, 26 monitoring stations on ponds, 12 monitoring stations on creeks, and 19 monitoring stations on canals.
+Water quality of 293 rivers in major, medium, and minor basins is observed in the country.

 Nationwide air quality is monitored regularly under National Air Quality Monitoring Programme (NAMP) through a network of air quality monitoring comprising 365 operating stations at 141 cities/towns in 26 states and five Union Territories of the country.
-Under NAMP, four air pollutants, viz., Sulphur Dioxide (SO2), Oxides of Nitrogen as NO2, Suspended Particulate Matter (SPM) and Respirable Suspended Particulate Matter (RSPM or PM10), have been identified for regular monitoring at all the locations.
+Under NAMP, four air pollutants, viz., Sulphur Dioxide (SO2), Oxides of Nitrogen as NO2, Suspended Particulate Matter (SPM), and Respirable Suspended Particulate Matter (RSPM or PM10), have been identified for regular monitoring at all the locations.